Maumagnaguagno/maumagnaguagno.github.io/ruby.md

 </div>

 ## Give me more
-There are more places in the internet to search for Ruby snippets:
+These are places to search for more Ruby snippets:
 - [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) to learn about consistency
 - [RuboCop](http://batsov.com/rubocop/) to enforce a style to your project
 - [Fast Ruby](https://github.com/JuanitoFatas/fast-ruby) is a collection of fast Ruby idioms